 Besides directing the Realm Makers Conference with her husband Scott and amazing committee of volunteers, Becky occasionally writes fantasy novels of the sword and sorcery variety.
 Her serial fiction, Divine Summons, is currently available on Amazon, as well as a couple of short works set in the same story world.
 Her remaining Windrider books will make their way to the self-published marketplace in the coming months.
 By the end of 2019, she hopes to release the second book of her Risen Age Archive, to join the already-released Curse Bearer in the marketplace.

 The Minor family makes their home about an hour outside Philadelphia, PA, where foam sword fights on a trampoline are just part of a normal Saturday afternoon.
 You can connect with Becky on Facebook, Twitter, and RebeccaPMinor.com

 Scott Minor is husband to the illustrious Becky Minor, Director of Realm Makers.
-As Operations Manager and a member of the Advisory Board, he maintains the master spreadsheet throughout the year and helps in making the big decisions.
-At the conference, you can most often find him in the bookstore, trying not to lose his mind.
+As Operations Manager and a member of the Advisory Board, his role has grown over the years as the conference has grown.
+He maintains the budget, finds new locations, manages the spreadsheets, and runs the bookstore.

 During the rest of the year he is directing plays and musicals, working at the Steel River Playhouse, and substitute teaching.
 He also does freelance voice work for audiobooks and video production.
 He may even be putting together curriculum for schools to help kids learn Shakespeare through acting.